nii-gakunin-cloud/ccrd-website/sc20/CREST/index.md

 ## Virtual Cloud Provider (VCP)

 VCP is a middleware to build an application environment over multiple cloud providers and the Japanese academic backbone network SINET5.
-VCP uses overlay cloud and overlay network architectures to treats multiple real clouds ('Real Cloid provider A-C' in the figure below) as a single virtual cloud ('Virtual Cloud Provider').
+VCP uses overlay cloud and overlay network architectures to treats multiple real clouds ('On-Premise provider and Real Cloud provider A-C' in the figure below) as a single virtual cloud ('Virtual Cloud Provider').

--	VCP supports from a simple application environment on a single cloud provider (Application-3), to a complex application environment using multiple cloud providers (Application 2 and 3).
+-	VCP supports from a simple application environment on a single cloud provider (Application-3), to a complex application environment using multiple cloud providers (Application 1 and 2).
--	VCP leverages Docker containers for quick application deployment and application environment reproducibility (right figure).
+-	VCP leverages Docker containers for quick application deployment and application environment reproducibility (right hand figure shows the a compute instance architecture).
--	VCP supports both common and GPU-enabled virtual machines (VMs).
+-	VCP supports both common and GPU-enabled instances. (blue boxes)
 -	VCP supports the following cloud providers;
     -	Public Cloud: Amazon Web Services, Microsoft Azure, Oracle Cloud Infrastructure, Sakura Cloud
     -	Academic Cloud: Hokkaido-Univ.
 Server Service